 Pockets are without a doubt an advantageous feature on mountain bike shorts.
 The days of every rider carrying a hydration pack are long gone.
 Many of us prefer to roll with a minimal amount of tools and gear to avoid wearing a pack.
 This change in dynamics makes pockets ever more critical for many riders.
 During testing, we assessed the pockets for their ability to carry tools, food, and smartphones.
 We evaluated the pockets for ease of accessibility, placement, and ease of access while riding.
 We also wore these shorts around town with wallets and other essentials to assess the versatility of the pocket system.

 Every short we tested has an adjustable waist mechanism which provides an additional 2" or so of adjustment.
-An adjustable waist is an impressive feature which allows the rider to snug up the waist for a perfect fit.
-So if you took a few months off from training, not to worry, a quick adjustment will get you back in your favorite short.
-The execution of the adjustment mechanism varies between manufacturers.
-Our two favorite designs are the hook and loop system style system and the Velcro band design.
+An adjustable waist is an important feature which allows the rider to tighten the waist for a perfect fit.
+If you happened to gain a little weight in the off-season, no worries, a quick adjustment will get you back in your favorite short.
+The design and execution of the adjustment mechanism vary between manufacturers.
+Our two favorite designs are the slip hook system and the Velcro band design.

 Fit and Pedal Friendliness

 We assessed the cut and shaping of the fabric as well as the stretch of the fabric for its ability to move fluidly with the pedal stroke.
-The highest scoring shorts we tested were almost unnoticeable in use, providing a smooth pedal stroke with no resistance coming from the fabric of the short, while lower scoring shorts tend to inhibit the pedal stroke due to poor fit or lack of an appropriately articulated cut.
+The highest scoring shorts we tested were almost unnoticeable when in use, providing a smooth pedal stroke with no resistance coming from the fabric of the short, while lower scoring shorts tend to inhibit the pedal stroke due to poor fit or lack of an appropriately articulated cut.